getpopper/popper/docs/sections/guides.md

 To make it easier to adapt exploratory work to a final workflow, it is recommended to do both in the same environment.

 Computational notebooks are a great tool for exploratory work.
-We cover here how to launch a Jupyter notebook using Popper.
+This sections covers how to launch a Jupyter notebook using Popper.

 Add a new step to the workflow in `wf.yml`